<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 tax savings

-Owning a home can be a pathway to greater financial strength for a family, but there are other tangible benefits to keep in mind.
-Stable housing makes families more resilient to hardships, can improve overall health, and opens the door to more opportunities in both education and employment.
+Owning a home can be a pathway to greater financial strength for a family, but there are other tangible benefits.
+Stable housing makes families more resilient to hardships, can improve overall health, and opens the door to more education and employment opportunities.

 Consider the advantages owning a home had during the pandemic.
-A home generally allows a family to have more space than an apartment.
-This allows for things like working from home or taking in family or friends who may need a place to stay.
+A home generally provides more space for a family than an apartment.
+This makes it easier to work from home or take in family or friends who need a place to stay.

-Twin Cities Habitat for Humanity has been partnering with families to purchase homes affordably since 1985, and staff often hear stories of how a home has helped a family navigate a particularly challenging time.
-Here are a few of those stories if you’d like to read them yourself.
+Twin Cities Habitat for Humanity has been partnering with families to purchase homes affordably since 1985, and staff often hear stories of how a home has helped a family navigate a challenging time.
+Here are a few of those stories:

-A lot of studies have found a link between homeownership and improved health outcomes for families.
+Several studies have found a link between homeownership and improved health outcomes for families.
 It impacts things like respiratory illness rates, mental health, and exposure to harmful chemicals.
-Another lesson from the pandemic is how valuable it was to be able to quarantine sick people at home in private spaces like extra bedrooms.

 “A safe, decent, affordable home is like a vaccine.
 It literally prevents disease.
 A safe home can prevent mental health and developmental problems; a decent home may prevent asthma or lead poisoning; and an affordable home can prevent stunted growth and unnecessary hospitalizations.”